-Advocacy is an essential part of who we are as REALTORS[®].
-As we engage and get involved, we are able to support candidates who stand with us on issues that matter to consumers and to our industry.
-We are able to connect and build relationships with elected officials, from the cities to the suburbs to the rural areas (where I live in West Tennessee).
+Advocacy is an essential part of who we are as REALTORS® for many reasons.
+As we engage and get involved, we can support candidates who stand with us on issues that matter to consumers and our industry.
+We can connect and build relationships with elected officials on the local, state, and national levels.
+And we can make a difference.

-As COVID-19 began to affect Tennessee early in 2020, the power of RPAC and the REALTOR® Party become especially important.
-Funds invested in RPAC helped us to advocate and lobby to ensure that real estate remained an "essential service" in Tennessee.
-Those dollars also made it possible for us to be a strong voice in Washington, D.C., as legislation passed and was signed making relief, assistance and loan forgiveness available to small businesses and entrepreneurs, including REALTORS®.
+Despite the challenges posed by COVID-19, RPAC and the REALTOR® Party had some major wins in 2021, made possible by funds invested in RPAC, posing a strong voice in Washington, D.C. as legislation passed and was signed making relief, assistance, and loan forgiveness available to small businesses and entrepreneurs, including REALTORS®.

-At the local, state and national levels, we will continue to speak up on important issues ranging from fair housing and taxes to flood insurance and opportunity zones, and so many more.
+At the local, state, and national levels, we will continue to speak up on vital issues ranging from fair housing and taxes to flood insurance and commercial lending, to so many more.

-I hope you will plan to join us for Tennessee REALTOR® Virtual Day on the Hill (VDOTH).
-In light of COVID-19 and limitations on in-person visits to the Capitol in Nashville, we will hold our 2021 VDOTH meetings online.
-Even with this necessary pivot, we will still have great interactions with our state legislators as we discuss key issues and bills that will be considered by the 2021 General Assembly.
-Please stay tuned for more details.
+I hope you join us for Tennessee REALTORS® Day on the Hill (DOTH) on February 10th.
+In light of COVID-19, the details of this year's Day on the Hill event are still being discussed.
+Despite this delay, we are still planning to have great interactions with our state legislators either in-person OR virtually to discuss key issues and bills that will be considered by the 2022 General Assembly.
+Please stay tuned for more details as we keep a close eye on COVID-19 and if the Capitol will allow visitors this year.

-Thank you again for your dedication, service and commitment to Tennessee REALTORS®, and to RPAC.
-Together, we will keep the momentum going and continue looking for the good that we shall do each day.
+Thank you again for your dedication, service, and commitment to Tennessee REALTORS®, and RPAC.
+Despite the challenges we faced, we still have so much opportunity for success and I'm excited to see the success we can have when we keep advancing this critical work.